HikeTrack/HikeTrack-Backend/README.md

 Review Management: Users can leave reviews on specific tours, update or delete their reviews, and view all reviews they’ve written.
 This feature encourages feedback and enhances the user experience.

-User Profile Management: Users can manage their profiles, including personal information and photos, as well as bookmark favorite tours for easy access.
+User Profile Management: Users can edit their profiles, including personal information and photos, rate tours, and bookmark favorite tours for quick access.

 Token Management: Redis is used to manage temporary tokens for password reset, confirmation links and session handling.